-- Purchase high-quality DVD-R, DVD+R, DVD-R DL, or DVD+R DL discs. - NOTE: Read-write discs, such as CD-RW, DVD±RW, double-layer DVD±RW, and BD-RE (rewritable Blu-ray) discs, are not compatible with the Recovery Manager software. - The computer must be connected to AC power during this process. - Only one set of recovery discs or one recovery flash drive can be created per computer. - NOTE: If you are creating recovery discs, number each disc before inserting into the optical drive. - If necessary, you can exit the program before you have finished creating the recovery discs or recovery flash drive.
-The next time you open Recovery Manager, you will be prompted to continue the backup creation process.
+• Purchase high-quality DVD-R, DVD+R, DVD-R DL, or DVD+R DL discs.

+NOTE: Read-write discs, such as CD-RW, DVD±RW, double-layer DVD±RW, and BD-RE (rewritable Blu-ray) discs, are not compatible with the HP Recovery Manager software.

+- The computer must be connected to AC power during this process. - Only one set of recovery discs or one recovery flash drive can be created per computer.

+NOTE: If you are creating recovery discs, number each disc before inserting it into the optical drive.

+If necessary, you can exit the program before you have finished creating the recovery discs or recovery flash drive.
+The next time you open HP Recovery Manager, you will be prompted to continue the backup creation process.
 To create a set of recovery discs or a recovery flash drive:

-- 1. Select Start > All Programs > Recovery Manager > Recovery Media Creation. - Follow the on-screen instructions.
+- 1. Select Start > All Programs > Security and Protection > HP Recovery Manager > HP Recovery Media Creation. - 2.
+Follow the on-screen instructions.